We Understand the Value of Strong Collaborations

 - Enyo Pharma

 We have a strategic development and commercialization agreement with Sumitomo Dainippon Pharma for the development and commercialization of Imeglimin in Japan, China and 11 other East and Southeast Asian countries.
-In Japan, we have successfully completed the Phase 3 TIMES program for the treatment of type 2 diabetes and the Japanese New Drug Application is on track for submission in 2020 with a product launch anticipated in 2021.
+In Japan, we have successfully completed the Phase 3 TIMES program for the treatment of type 2 diabetes and the Japanese New Drug Application is on track for submission in 2020 currently under regulatory review with a product launch anticipated in Sumitomo Dainippon Pharma fiscal year 2021.
 Sumitomo Dainippon Pharma will commercialize Imeglimin for this market.
 In China, South Korea, Taiwan and nine other East and Southeast Asian countries including Indonesia, Vietnam, Thailand, Malaysia, the Philippines, Singapore, Myanmar, Cambodia, and Laos, Sumitomo Dainippon Pharma will be solely responsible for the development and commercialization of Imeglimin.

-Through an agreement with DeuteRx LLC, we acquired exclusive worldwide rights to PXL065, which has successfully completed Phase 1 development and is advancing into a single, comprehensive Phase 2 study for the treatment of NASH.
+Through an agreement with DeuteRx LLC, we acquired exclusive worldwide rights to PXL065, which has successfully completed Phase 1 development and has is advanceding into a streamlinedingle, comprehensive Phase 2 study (DESTINY 1) for the treatment of NASH.
 As part of the agreement with DeuteRx, we also acquired a portfolio of additional deuterated drug candidates for metabolic, specialty and rare diseases.

 We have a licensing agreement with Enyo Pharma for our FXR (farnesoid X receptor) agonist.
 Enyo has completed a Phase 1 study and they are currently conducting Phase 2 trials in Hepatitis B and NASH.